Key insights:

 - Potential to miss out on falling rates: If interest rates drop after taking out a fixed-rate loan, you won’t be able to benefit from that change.

-- Mortgages: While some mortgages (adjustable-rate mortgages, or ARMs) can have a variable rate, most have a fixed rate.
+- Mortgages: While some mortgages (called adjustable-rate mortgages, or ARMs) can have a variable rate, most have a fixed rate.

 - Auto loans: Most auto loans have a fixed interest rate.